deathblade666/flutter_launcher/README.md

 - WebCal?
 - Dynamic Date
   - have the date widget change depending factors such as, if media is play change to media controls
+- Native Widget Support (on back burner for now)
 ## Build

 ``